mkobuolys/kazlauskas-dev/blog/2019-10-16-flutter-design-patterns-1-singleton/index.md

 }
 ```

 By comparing this code with the previous implementation, you could notice that the static method `getState()` is missing — well, it is just not needed anymore!
 Dart language provides a **factory constructor**.
 It is used to implement a constructor that does not always create a new instance of its class — it is a nice and elegant way to implement the class as a Singleton, isn’t it?
-Now you can create the instance of `ExampleState` class by calling its factory constructor in the same manner as you would do that by calling a default one — factory constructor will create a new instance or return the existing one if it was already initiated.
+Now you can create the instance of the `ExampleState` class by calling its factory constructor in the same manner as you would do that by calling a default one — the factory constructor will create a new instance or return the existing one if it was already initiated.

 ### ExampleStateWithoutSingleton